evan47west/Bylaws/Bylaws.md

   1. Each Associate Member Class shall be considered separately and the lowest roll book numbers shall be assigned to the Associate Member Class that was pledged first.

-  2. Roll book numbers within an associate class shall be determined by a ranking system developed by the Vice-President of Member Education.
+  2. Roll book numbers within an associate class shall be determined by a ranking system developed by the Associate Member Educator.
 This system shall be posted and available at all times throughout the pledge semester.
-The Vice-President of Member Education shall present the point system to the Executive Committee at the first ECM of the semester.
+The Associate Member Educator shall present the point system to the Executive Committee at the first ECM of the semester.
 The Executive Committee shall approve the ranking system by a majority vote.
-The Vice-President of Member Education shall then present the ranking system to the Chapter at the first GFM of the semester.
+The Associate Member Educator shall then present the ranking system to the Chapter at the first GFM of the semester.
 The Chapter shall approve the ranking system by a majority vote.

-  3. Tentative roll book numbers shall be posted by the Vice-President of Member Education one week prior to Associate Member Initiation day.
-Any discrepancies may be brought up at the GFM and changes may be made at this time by a 2/3 vote of the Active Brothers present and voting.

 ### Section 5.
 All pledging shall be in accordance with the Rules and By-Laws of the International Fraternity, the Interfraternity Council, and the Rules of Georgia Tech.
 All men pledged shall participate in the Associate Member Pinning ceremony and admitted through the rite of initiation provided in the Constitution and By-Laws of the International Fraternity.